evlbon/library/README.md

 > An automated system to manage Innopolis University library.
 Admin panel for librarians to control and manage the system easily through an interactive interface.

+***
+> If you have some troubles with installing project by yourself you can visit [Online version](https://library-hqewfznqqc.now.sh/)

 # Table of Contents

 - [Wiki](https://github.com/laser4622/library/wiki)